SWAT Development Philosophy

 As player skill level increases, coaches will build on the base that is established by Hockey Canada and increase the degree of difficulty in skill development sessions.

-Extended player development is coordinated through the SWAT Director of Player Development, and is described in more detail here.
+Extended player development is coordinated through the SWAT Director of Player Development.

-SWAT also offers power skating / skill development programs that are open to players at all tiers, at additional cost.
-Details on these programs will be provided on the SWAT web site under Development / Player & Goalie Development Programs tab, starting in August 2021.
+SWAT also offers power skating/skill development programs that are open to players at all tiers, at additional cost.

 Additional skill development programs are also available through third party providers.